Duke of York’s accuser Virginia Giuffre dies aged 41

 Virginia Giuffre, an outspoken sex trafficking survivor who settled a sexual assault lawsuit against the Duke of York, has died aged 41, her publicist has confirmed.

-Her family said in a statement Ms Giuffre was a “fierce warrior in the fight against sexual abuse” but that the “toll of abuse… became unbearable”, the BBC reports.
+Her family said in a statement Ms Giuffre was a “fierce warrior in the fight against sexual abuse” but that the “toll of abuse… became unbearable”.

+“She lost her life to suicide, after being a lifelong victim of sexual abuse and sex trafficking,” they said.

 The statement added: “She was the light that lifted so many survivors.
 Despite all the adversity she faced in her life, she shone so bright.
 She will be missed beyond measure.